 When a student is accused of academic dishonesty, the resolution of the accusation is between the professor and the student.
 If the solution is unsatisfactory, there is an inherent right to appeal, however, while the accusation of academic dishonesty may be appealed, the penalty may not.
 The appeal shall be in accordance with the Student Grievance Procedure.

-- Report of offenses: Students, faculty members, staff or administrators should immediately report incidents that violate the Student Code of Conduct to the appropriate Senior Vice President for Instruction and Student Services or the Dean of Instruction (all curriculum students), Associate Vice President for Continuing Education and Workforce Development (continuing education students) or Hoke Center Director (all students taking classes at the Hoke Center).
+- Report of offenses: Students, faculty members, staff or administrators should immediately report incidents that violate the Student Code of Conduct to the Safety and Student Conduct Officer or the Vice President of Instruction (all curriculum students), Associate Vice President for Continuing Education and Workforce Development (continuing education students) or Associate Vice President of the Hoke Center (all students taking classes at the Hoke Center).
 When possible, the report should be documented through the Report a Concern icon on the homepage (via the Tools tab on the top left section of the homepage).

-- The Vice President/Dean/Director will confer with all parties involved and decide on one of the following options:
+- The Safety and Student Conduct Officer/Vice President/AVPs will confer with all parties involved and decide on one of the following options:

-- To refer the case to the risk assessment team for review and recommendation.
+- To refer the case to the Behavior Intervention Team (BIT) for review and recommendation.

 - To reserve the right to deny admission or readmission to any student whose presence on campus is disruptive to other students.

 - To invoke penalties.
 A student may be placed on probation, suspended, or expelled from the College for conduct or personal behavior that is in violation of the Student Code of Conduct.
-The appropriate Vice President, Dean, or Director will, in writing, identify the claimed misconduct and present a statement of any penalty imposed.
+The Safety and Student Conduct Officer/Vice President/AVP will, in writing, identify the claimed misconduct and present a statement of any penalty.
 There is an inherent right to appeal.
 The appeal shall be in accordance with the Student Grievance Procedure.

 - As a general rule, the status of a student accused of a violation of these regulations should not be altered until a final determination has been made in regard to the charges.
 Interim suspension may be imposed, however, upon a finding by the appropriate institutional official that the continued presence of the accused on campus constitutes an immediate threat to the physical safety and well-being of the accused or any other member of the institution’s community or its guests, poses a threat of destruction of property, or shows a potential for substantial disruption of classroom or other campus activities.